SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

    ONLY for a single database, when dealing with multiple databases, multiple rollback journal files will be created.

-   But these rollback journal files are indepedent are not aware of each other, transaction on a databsae can be atomically committed or rolled back, but you cannot do this for all the database files **together**.
+   But these rollback journal files are indepedent, and not aware of each other, transaction on a databsae can be atomically committed or rolled back, but you cannot do this for all the database files **together**.